 , author, philosopher

 and thinker.
 A painter

 and personality of art, Balraj Khannas artistic works exude relentless energy, motion and movement.
 Some of his literary works reflect the difficult times in Britain during the Swinging Sixties when he had moved there and racism was rampant.
 He writes with rich humour and no rancour and is a member of Association of International Critics of Art, British Section Society of Authors.

 Balraj Khanna was born in Punjab

 in the year 1940.
-He completed his Master of Arts from Punjab University, Chandigarh
+He completed his Master of Arts from Punjab University

-, having to finance a war, withdrew all its foreign exchange support, including the funds for Khannas enrolment at Oxford, thus hindering the same.
-By the time other funds were sourced, the enrolment window had passed and Khanna found himself a gap of a year to fill before he could attempt to enrol again.
+withdrew all its foreign exchange support, including the funds for his enrolment at Oxford, thus hindering the same.
+By the time other funds were sourced, the enrolment window had passed and he found himself a gap of a year to fill before he could attempt to enrol again.
 In the time, he took up his old hobby of painting, and, in his own words, was "reborn".